lorensr/temporal-time-utils/README.md

 - `sleepUntil`: sleep to a specific date, instead of by num of milliseconds
 - `UpdatableTimer`: sleep to a specific date, updatable and queryable
-- `ScheduleWorkflow`: schedule other workflows by extended cron syntax, with support for jitter, timezone, max invocations,
+- `ScheduleWorkflow`: schedule other workflows by extended cron syntax, with support for jitter, timezone, max invocations, manual triggers, pausing/unpausing, querying future executions, and more.

 This serves as both a utility library and a demonstration of how you can publish reusable Temporal libraries (both for Workflows and Activities).